Lillu70/Bolt/README.md

 -Window and simplefied input handling. (using GLFW https://www.glfw.org/)

--Partial .obj model loading. (using TinyObjLoader https://github.com/tinyobjloader/tinyobjloader)
+- Partial .obj model and .mtl material loading.

 # Sandbox Example App
 Comes with an example client application that uses Bolt.